GianmarcoDIF/java-random-number-generator/README.md

 ## Behaviour

 For each algorthm you choose, it asks the length (in bits) and the number of attempts.
-Then computes the [**Runs Test**](https://en.wikipedia.org/wiki/Wald%E2%80%93Wolfowitz_runs_test) with a short analisys on the frequence (average, variance, standard deviation) for each algorithm used, aggregating runs of the same length.
-You can visualize also the **longest runs generated**.
+Then computes the [**Runs Test**](https://en.wikipedia.org/wiki/Wald%E2%80%93Wolfowitz_runs_test) with a simple analisys on the frequence (average, variance, standard deviation) for each algorithm used, aggregating runs of the same length.
+You can visualize the **longest runs generated**.

-You can compare the **execution time** for each algorithm you use.
+**execution time** for each algorithm used is shown.

-Also, it generate the bits stream, in 2 ways:
+Reference values are in [FIPS 140-1](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=917970).

+Bit streams are generated in two ways:
-* **FullFill**, where the selected class is asked to generate in one step all the byte array.
+* **FullFill**, where the selected class is asked to generate in one call the entire byte array.
-* **BitByBit**, with the methods nextBool() asking to generate a bit in a loop.
+* **BitByBit**, with the methods nextBool() asking to generate single bits in a loop.

 Seeds are never manually configured.

 If (number of bits)*(number of attempts) < 50000 it asks also if you want to visualize the generated numbers as well as the monobit test (rate between zero and ones).
-Limit of 50000 is casual, just to prevent overflow on stdout.
+Limit of 50000 is just to prevent overflow on stdout.